1. Geographical Diversity of India

 Geography influences military strategy and settlement patterns.

-10: Link Between Geography, Resources, and History
+Concept 10: Link Between Geography, Resources,

 Explanation: